 Category: Ancient Civilizations

 By Tim Lambert The Assyrians were a warlike people from the north of what is now Iraq.
 From about 880 BC to 612 BC they ruled a great empire in the Middle East.
-The first great Assyrian king was Tiglath-pileser (c.1115-1077) who warred against people in Asia Minor and who defeated the Babylonians (of southern… Continue reading The Assyrian Empire
+The first great Assyrian king was Tiglath-pileser (c.1115-1077) who warred against people in Asia Minor and who defeated the Babylonians (of southern… Continue reading The Assyrians

 The Aztecs